adambcomer/adambcomer.github.io/src/pages/blog/pages/simple-database/memtable.md

 This helper function reduces the amount of code maintenance necessary if we want to change the sort field.

 #### set()
 To set a Key-Value pair in the database, we need to find the entry in the MemTable with the same key to overwrite it or find the position where we can insert a new entry.
-Here, we can see how our helper function, `get_index(&self, key: &[u8])`, simplifies this process.
+Here, we can see how our helper function, `rust›get_index(&self, key: &[u8])`, simplifies this process.

 ```rust
 /// Sets a Key-Value pair in the MemTable.